hcanuzuner/RevenueClassifier/README.md

 # RevenueClassifier
 This project is about predicting whether the customer will buy the product.
 The dataset includes customer activities.
+The dataset is imbalanced

 There are 17 features and 1 target column in the dataset.
 The target column which is "Revenue" consists of True or False.
 This is an imbalanced dataset.